Reception - 2018 - 2019

 - Termly challenges in order to develop independence.

-This term the children will be completing an 'Goldilocks and the Three Bears' reading challenge.
+This term the children will be completing a 'Seaside' reading challenge.
 If the children read at home five times and this is recorded in their diary they move onto the next stage in the reading challenge.
-When they complete six levels they will get a prize.
+When they complete six levels they will get a prize - Ice lollies!
 Happy Reading!